- Public Notices

 ESTABLISHING SERVICE-To begin service, contact us at 309-944-2103 or 1-800-852-3611.
 Please be prepared to provide the following information: Your full name and street address where you want service, including apartment number if you have one.
 How you would like your name listed in the next edition of the telephone directory.
 Credit information including employment or sources of income.

 New basic local exchange service must be installed within 5 business days unless otherwise requested by the customer.
-If this standard is not met, the customer will be given a credit equal to the normal installation charge.
+If this standard is not met, the customer will be given a credit equal to 50% of the normal installation charge.
 If this standard is not met by the 10th business day following the original installation date, the customer will be given a credit equal to 100% of the normal installation charge.

 Credit and Deposit Information: We have the right to charge a deposit under the following conditions: if you cannot provide satisfactory credit information, if you failed to pay a prior bill with us, if you have not previously had a service in your name.